What is Thermal Energy?

 Ice is formed uniformly in the ice bank tank via counterflow heat exchanging tubes.
 As ice is made, the water still flows freely which prevents damage to the tank.
 The ice bank tank takes between six and 12 hours to charge completely.

 On peak hours during the daytime, the glycol solution circulates via the ice storage tank to deliver the stored energy to the building to augment electric chiller cooling.
 The cold glycol gets delivered at a proper temperature to the cooling coil in the air.

 The fan blows air on the coils to supply cooling to the occupant spaces.
 People feel cold and never know that ice storage is being used to save money on the cost of cooling.

 - The thermal energy storage applications can be applied in the following fields.

 - In concentrating solar power plants to supply dispatchable power even during the night.

 - In thermal power plants to operate more and rapid load changes.

 - Provide heat supply security in combined heat and power plants and temporally separate the heat and power generation.

 - To recover and utilize heat in process industries which is otherwise lost.

-Stay tuned with BYJU’S to know more about Thermal energy storage system and applications with detailed explanation.
+Stay tuned with BYJU’S to know more about Thermal energy storage systems and applications with detailed explanations.